PazAT/Support-Deck-Builder/README.txt

 The following text gives the templates for each file you will find in the "Data" directory.

 	supportSkills.txt
-		the name of each support skill and its nickname on the line directly below
+		the name of each support skill and its nickname on the line directly below.
+Nicknames are used when naming output files.
 			<support skill full name>
 			<support skill nickname>